Associate Professor Term; Medical Stroke Director, Yale New Haven Hospital, St. Raphael Campus, Neurology

 Assistant Professor of Neurology

 Associate Professor of Neurology

 Assistant Professor of Clinical Neurology; Director of Stroke, Neurology

 Assistant Professor of Neurology; Affiliated Faculty, Yale Institute of Global Health

-Assistant Professor of Neurology; Fellowship Director, Vascular Neurology
+Assistant Professor of Neurology; Director, Vascular Neurology Fellowship Program, Stroke; Departmental Director for Diversity, Equity and Inclusion, Neurology

 Associate Professor of Neurology and of Neuroscience; Course Director Combined Neuroscience Course, CTW, Neuroscience, Neurology, Psychiatry, Ophthalmology; Attending Physician, Hearing and Balance Disorders Clinic, Surgery; Attending Physician, Yale New Haven Hospital Neurology Service, Neurology; Attending Physician, Yale New Haven Hospital Stroke Service, Neurology

 Associate Professor Term; Staff Neurointensivist, Neuroscience Intensive Care Unit